pact-foundation/pact_broker/README.md

 ## Support

 * Check the [wiki][wiki] first.
-* See if there is an existing or closed [issue](issues) and raise a new issue if not.
+* See if there is an existing or closed [issue][issues] and raise a new issue if not.
 * See if there is an existing question on [stackoverflow][stackoverflow] tagged with `pact-broker`, and ask a new question if not.
 * Have a chat to us on the Pact [gitter][gitter].
 * Tweet us at [@pact_up][twitter] on the twitters.